 With cold weather upon us, getting the car into the garage moves from a wish to a necessity.
 Too much extra stuff in your garage keeps your car in the driveway and creates a hazard when you’re walking through everything trying to find what you need.
 Use these ideas to get organized in storerooms and garages.

 You may start out the new year thinking you have too much stuff and not enough room for it, but with some decluttering followed by a new storage strategy, you may find everything fits just right after all.

-Professional organization expert Lea Schneider provides tips for getting organized, decluttering the home, and better leveraging storage space.
+Professional organization expert Lea Schneider provides tips for decluttering the home and better leveraging storage space.
 Lea writes her tips on homes and family life for The Home Depot.
-For a variety of storage options, see offerings at Home Depot.
+For a variety of storage options, see offerings on the Home Depot website.